munificent/magpie/doc/site/markdown/language/flow-control.markdown

 ### Conjunctions

 What other languages call "logical operators", Magpie calls "conjunctions".
-They are considered flow control expressions and not operators because they conditionally execute some code: they short-circuit.
+They are considered flow control expressions and not operators because they conditionally execute some code&mdash; they short-circuit.
 There are two conjunctions in Magpie: `and` and `or`.
 Both of them are infix operators, like so:

     :::magpie
     happy and knowIt
     ready or not

 An `and` conjunction evaluates the left-hand argument.
 If it's not true, it returns that value.
 Otherwise it evaluates and returns the right-hand argument.
 An `or` conjunction is reversed.
-If the left-hand argument is *true*, it's returned, otherwise the right-hand argument is evaluated and returned:
+If the left-hand argument *is* true, its returned, otherwise the right-hand argument is evaluated and returned:

     print(0 and 1) // prints 0
     print(1 and 2) // prints 2